jarrodmillman/pose-stats/description.md

 By widely disseminating lessons learned---about statistical methodology, software engineering, sustainability, governance, and community management---the OSE will enrich its community of contributors.
 A positive side-effect will be the cross-pollination of ideas between the `R` and Python platforms.

-We plan for an OSE that has the capacity to catalyze a large scale transformation of the statistical Python ecosystem, such that statisticians and researchers, experienced and newly trained, contribute to a diverse, vibrant collection of open source packages that turn Python into a highly viable computational platform for statistics in applied science and education.
+We envision an OSE that has the capacity to catalyze a large scale transformation of the statistical Python ecosystem, such that statisticians and researchers, experienced and newly trained, contribute to a diverse, vibrant collection of open source packages that turn Python into a highly viable computational platform for statistics in applied science and education.
 We will use `YAGLM` \cite{yaglm-github} (an open-source library for penalized generalized linear models \cite{carmichael2021yaglm}) and `ISLP`
 \cite{islp-github} (an open-source library that provides functions and